esesmuedgars/IdeaKit/README.md

 ## What is a non-fungible token?

-A non-fungible token is a unit of data on a blockchain (if you’re not familiar with the basic concept of a blockchain I invite you to complete the [TQ Blockchain course](https://app.pluralsight.com/partner-cr/accenture/summary/cr-tq-blockchain)).
-Where each NFT represents a unique digital asset.
+A non-fungible token is a unit of data on a blockchain (if you’re not familiar with the basic concept of a blockchain I invite you to complete the [TQ Blockchain course](https://app.pluralsight.com/partner-cr/accenture/summary/cr-tq-blockchain)), where each NFT represents a unique digital asset.
 Examples include collectibles, game items, digital art, event tickets, domain names, audios, videos, articles, tweets, and even ownership records for physical assets.

 Non-fungible means not interchangeable.
-The majority of your belonging are non-fungible.
+The majority of your belonging are non-fungible or semi-fungible.
 Those are not replaceable by another identical item.
 A currency is a classic example of a fungible asset.
 Five dollars is always five dollars no matter the serial number on the specific five-dollar bill, or whether it’s five dollars sitting in your bank account.
 The ability to replace a five-dollar bill with another five-dollar bill (or five ones, for that matter) is what makes currency fungible.

 ## What do NFTs bring to the table?